 THE CHARACTER ARC:

 All plot comes from Character.
 The action or Text on screen is derived from the Subtext of the character in question.
 Why they do what they do.
 This is the interplay between Text and Subtext and what forms the bedrock of all great television series.
 If you need examples of how story is generated and story lines are stretched across a number of episodes – or to put it another way – creating Narrative Stretch – look at anything Sally Wainwright has written in recent years.
-Her Tour de Force is, in my opinion, Happy Valley.
-In this blog about Subtext I mention another of her series Last Tango in Halifax which is currently enjoying a fifth series on the BBC.
+Her Tour de Force is, in my opinion, Happy Valley Currently the last series of which, everyone I know in my tv bubble is neck deep into.
+In this blog about Subtext I mention another of her series Last Tango in Halifax which followed her first rule of writing – start from character and build up.

 Before you get to the point of being able to write your Series Outline, you must first consider each individual character and the journey they will go on through your series.
 This is where you will be working out the Character Arc.
 And here you will need to consider firstly the Subtext of your character – what is their hidden belief, need, fear, want, that drives them and then control the Text – or plot – generated by this inner drive; and so we see text and subtext working together to create plot.

 I encourage my writers to take each key character and work out their jump off point, their midpoint and their landing point in the series arc and then once they have complied a journey for each character, it is only then we consider the Series Arc as a whole.